MMorrison26/Online_News_Project/README.md

 ### Project Outline

 1. Develop data in Pandas Python file:
-    i.
-Read csv dataset into Pandas Dataframe ii.
-Remove any unnecessary columns
+    * Read csv dataset into Pandas Dataframe
+    * Remove any unnecessary columns
-    iii.
-Bucket "shares" column into bins for measuring "popularity." iv.
-Split data into Training and Test sets
+    * Bucket "shares" column into bins for measuring "popularity."
+    * Split data into Training and Test sets
-    v.
-Define our features
+    * Define our features
-    vi.
-Resample data using SMOTEENN
+    * Resample data using SMOTEENN
-    vii.
-Train the model
+    * Train the model
-    viii.
-Display the confusion matrix
+    * Display the confusion matrix
-    ix.
-Calculate the balanced accuracy score
+    * Calculate the balanced accuracy score
-    x.
-Print the imbalanced classification report
+    * Print the imbalanced classification report
 2. Develop visualizations to tell our story
     i.